Updated May 2023

 If the squatter does not leave after being served, it’s time to file a civil lawsuit for their illegal use of your property.

-Check your state and local laws for details on which court you need to file with and what type of information you will need to present.
+Check your state and local laws for details on which court you must file with and what information you’ll need to present.
+Prepare this documentation, as well as any other useful evidence of your case, before you attend your court hearing.
 You will have to attend an eviction court hearing.

 4: Have The Squatter Removed